roboflow/supervision/README.md

 ## 👋 hello

-A set of easy-to-use utils that will come in handy in any Computer Vision project. **Supervision** is still in pre-release stage. 🚧 Keep your eyes open for potential bugs and be aware that at this stage our API is still fluid and may change.
+A set of easy-to-use utils that will come in handy in any computer vision project. **Supervision is still in pre-release stage. 🚧 Keep your eyes open for potential bugs and be aware that at this stage our API is still fluid and may change.**

 ## 💻 install